shraddha-jakate/Tripla/README.md

 - 1️⃣ fork the repository📗 and give it a star🌟
 - 2️⃣ pull down the repository which you have forked.
-- 3️⃣ run🏃 frontend, the commands are in its particular Reactjs and Node.js.
+- 3️⃣ run🏃 frontend, the commands are in its particular Reactjs & Node.js.

 ----
 ### Glance of UI